stem-discord/public/STEM_Rules.md

 + Proof by assertion won't do you any favours.
 The following (non-exhaustive) list of behaviours during an appeal is grounds for immediate appeal denial or even punishment aggravation, at staff discretion: Verbal abuse, spam-pinging, or other contempt of staff.
 + Trolling or otherwise uncooperative behaviour.
 </details>

+# MISC

+The venting channel shall be primarily for venting academic frustration or anything that can be handled within a student community.
+Once you acknowledge this rule, you must contact a mod if you see a suicidal person.